elmtree-askmo/cloudcannon-app/content/learn/psychology/why-is-measuring-the-duration-of-behavior-relevant-to-behavior-modification.md

 url: /learn/psychology/questions/why-is-measuring-the-duration-of-behavior-relevant-to-behavior-modification
 score: -1.0
 related_article1:
-    id: 169322
+    id: 169321
     title: >-
-        How are behavior change procedures implemented and monitored?
+        What are the main tools and techniques used in behavior analysis?
     subject: Psychology
-    url: /learn/psychology/questions/how-are-behavior-change-procedures-implemented-and-monitored
+    url: /learn/psychology/questions/what-are-the-main-tools-and-techniques-used-in-behavior-analysis
 related_article2:
-    id: 169330
+    id: 169315
     title: >-
-        What are some common behavior shaping techniques and how are they selected?
+        How can reinforcement schedules be adjusted based on progress in differential reinforcement?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-common-behavior-shaping-techniques-and-how-are-they-selected
+    url: /learn/psychology/questions/how-can-reinforcement-schedules-be-adjusted-based-on-progress-in-differential-reinforcement
 related_article3:
-    id: 169328
+    id: 169324
     title: >-
-        What are some common data collection techniques used in behavior analysis?
+        What is extinction in behavior modification and what effect does it have on behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-common-data-collection-techniques-used-in-behavior-analysis
+    url: /learn/psychology/questions/what-is-extinction-in-behavior-modification-and-what-effect-does-it-have-on-behavior
 related_article4:
-    id: 169328
+    id: 169324
     title: >-
-        What are some common data collection techniques used in behavior analysis?
+        What is extinction in behavior modification and what effect does it have on behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-common-data-collection-techniques-used-in-behavior-analysis
+    url: /learn/psychology/questions/what-is-extinction-in-behavior-modification-and-what-effect-does-it-have-on-behavior
 related_article5:
-    id: 169330
+    id: 169314
     title: >-
-        What are some common behavior shaping techniques and how are they selected?
+        What is differential reinforcement and what is its primary purpose?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-common-behavior-shaping-techniques-and-how-are-they-selected
+    url: /learn/psychology/questions/what-is-differential-reinforcement-and-what-is-its-primary-purpose
 ---

 &nbsp;